ns-winter/CV/README.md

 - Bachelors (Honours) in Communications with Psychology
 - Second Upper ( % grade average)
 - Studied and gained hands-on experience in Desktop Publishing, Music Engineering, and Magazine Production (as Editorial Co-ordinator)
-- My undergraduation disseration dealt with how 'Masculinity' is conceived through 'Myth' and 'Heroism'.
+- My undergraduate disseration dealt with how 'Masculinity' is conceived through 'Myth' and 'Heroism'.

 #### Any other qualifications